• Skip to primary navigation

 • 1 pinch pepper

-• 1 tbsp pine nuts toasted
+• 1 tablespoon pine nuts toasted

-• 2 tbsp red currants to garnish
+• 2 tablespoon red currants to garnish

 Metric - US Imperial